chochodev/Ecommerce-01-Frontend/README.md

 # MallGo
-* Thinking of changing it to nextjs or vite
+* Thinking of changing it to nextjs or vite.

 ## E-commerce website
 It has several functionality as a normal e-commerce.